maximelovino/YellowSpark/README.md

 #### Linear regression model for fare calculation

 We trained a linear regression for the 4 main rate codes in order to estimate the formula used to compute fares.
+This implementation is contained in the `YellowSparkRegression` main.
 To do this, we took the full dataset, filtered for the rate code and then split into training and test sets.
 The features we used to train were the distance and the duration of the trip and we wanted to predict the fare amount.

 We can see that for rate codes 1 and 2 we have respectable Mean Squared Errors values.
 In the case of rate code, this means that we can predict the cost with +/- 1.30 \$.
 For rate code 2, currently, it is a fixed rate of 52 \$.
 We can notice a similarity with the 50.818 we found as the base fare.